kwilkins/dnd/docs/5e-reference-doc.md

 All spells from Xanthar’s Guide to Everything(this includes spells from the Elemental Evil supplement with some updates to the wording)

 Magic specific house rules:

 * The spell *healing spirit* - this spell ends once the spirit has healed a number of times equal to twice your spellcasting ability modifier (minimum of once).
     * <a target="_blank" href='https://twitter.com/JeremyECrawford/status/935992604080013312'>This is a rule suggested by Jeremy Crawford</a>
 * ???The spell *identify* - this spell can be used to identify multiple objects/creatures during the casting of the spell, casting time is changed to 10 minutes, and casting this spell consumes the 100gp pearl at the end.???
-  * Any spell that involves resurrecting a character - resurrecting a life is a nasty and uncertain business; even if you bring them back, they won't be exactly the same...
+* Any spell that involves resurrecting a character - resurrecting a life is a nasty and uncertain business; if you bring them back, they might not be exactly the same...

 I am allowing these spell options from the following Unearthed Arcana:

 * <a target="_blank" href='https://media.wizards.com/2015/downloads/dnd/07_UA_That_Old_Black_Magic.pdf'>That Old Black Magic</a>
     * Conjure Barlgura(4th level; sorcerer\|wizard)
     * Conjure Hezrou(7th level; sorcerer\|wizard)
     * Conjure Lesser Demon(3rd level; sorcerer\|wizard)
     * Conjure Shadow Demon(4th level; sorcerer\|wizard)
     * Conjure Vrock(5th level; sorcerer\|wizard)
 * <a target="_blank" href='https://media.wizards.com/2017/dnd/downloads/UA-Starter-Spells.pdf'>Starter Spells</a>
     * Wild Cunning(1st level; druid\|ranger)
     * Unearthly Chorus(1st level; bard)